PeterKlepec/Skupina9/README.md

 Gal: **#Zaznavanje bolezni krompirja**

+##Naslovi:
-##Naslovi: Early stage Potato Disease Classification by analyzing Potato Plants using CNN,/
+Early stage Potato Disease Classification by analyzing Potato Plants using CNN,

-Identification of Disease in Potato Leaves Using Convolutional Neural Network (CNN) Algorithm, Potato Leaf Disease Classification using Convolutional Neural Networks, Disease Identification in Potato Leaves Using a Multi-Tier Deep Learning Model, Detecting Diseases in Potato Leaves using Deep Learning and Machine Learning Approaches: A Review
+Identification of Disease in Potato Leaves Using Convolutional Neural Network (CNN) Algorithm,

+Potato Leaf Disease Classification using Convolutional Neural Networks,

+Disease Identification in Potato Leaves Using a Multi-Tier Deep Learning Model,

+Detecting Diseases in Potato Leaves using Deep Learning and Machine Learning Approaches: A Review